2013–2014 chikungunya outbreak: Spread of the chikungunya virus

 By January 21, 2014, cases had been St. Barthelemy and the British Virgin Islands.
 Dominica and French Guiana both had one reported case due to travel in the affected islands.
 At the start of April, chikungunya was confirmed in the Dominican Republic.
 On 24 April, Saint Vincent and the Grenadines announced the island had three confirmed cases of chikungunya and an outbreak was officially declared.
 Two days later, Antigua and Barbuda announced its first confirmed case, on the island of Antigua.
 Four other cases were suspected.

 At the end of April, there were more than 4,100 probable cases of chikungunya across fourteen different Caribbean countries.
 In addition to thirteen island nations, the virus had been confirmed in French Guiana.
 Martinique, Guadeloupe, and St. Martin had the most reported cases.

 During the week of April 27, 2014, health officials from multiple agencies met in the Dominican Republic to discuss the outbreak.
 On May 1, the Caribbean Public Health Agency (CARPHA) declared a Caribbean-wide epidemic of the virus.
-The United States-based Centers for Disease Control and Prevention said it was "working with state health departments to increase awareness about chikungunya and to facilitate diagnostic testing" in preparation for possible introduction into South Florida.
+The United States–based Centers for Disease Control and Prevention said it was "working with state health departments to increase awareness about chikungunya and to facilitate diagnostic testing" in preparation for possible introduction into South Florida.

 As of May 19, 2014, the Dominican Republic had over 32,000 reported cases of chikungunya, representing 68% of the total cases registered to date.
 By the end of May, four cases had been confirmed in Florida.
 Over 50,000 people were suspected to have contracted the virus in total.

 As of late September 2014, Health Minister Nancy Pérez of Venezuela stated that only 400 Venezuelans were infected with chikungunya while the Central University of Venezuela stated that there could be between 65,000 and 117,000 Venezuelans infected.
 The Venezuelan government has announced a three-stage plan to counter the outbreak, with Health Minister Pérez stating that the key function is to eliminate areas of mosquito breeding.

 By November 2014 most of the Caribbean Islands were affected and the Pan-American Health Organization reported about 800,000 suspected cases alone in the Caribbean.

-The epidemic was over by 2015.